rhassett-cshl/GLM/README.md

 ```
 Rscript ./predict_zeta.R -g ../data/shared_gb_twoGenes.Rdata -c k562 -r ../data/k562_rc_twoGenes.Rdata -m combined -e_m ../data/k562_epft_norm_twoGenes.Rdata -k ../data/epAllmerKappa_fourCell.csv -k_m ../data/allmerMT_twoGenes.Rdata
 ```
 With this example command, the output bigwig file should be `k562_combined_predZeta.bw`.
+When visualizing, it should appear exactly the same as Figure 6A and 6B in our manuscript.

 ## Citation